 Where will teams work this summer?

 This summer, all fellows must be located in the Seattle area, where they will work from the University of Washington campus on a daily basis.
-Fellows are required to work at the eScience Institute’s Data Science Studio during most regular business hours, with some flexibility for teams to decide when remote work is acceptable under certain conditions.
+Fellows are required to work at the eScience Institute’s Data Science Studio and/or various locations across campus during most regular business hours, with some flexibility for teams to decide when remote work is acceptable under certain conditions.
 Project leads may collaborate with their teams either in-person or remotely from wherever they live, depending on selected projects.
-Fellows will participate in most program-wide activities and team-specific activities in person, although Zoom and other technologies will be utilized as needed to facilitate remote or hybrid work.
+Fellows will participate in most program-wide activities and team-specific activities in person, although Zoom and other technologies will be utilized when needed to facilitate remote or hybrid work.
 In-person plans are subject to change based on current public health guidelines and university policies.

 Do you provide support for students who need additional financial assistance to participate?